 As attorneys, we are often asked by Glendale residents regarding Conservatorships and the nature of the proceedings affecting the elderly.
-Over the last twenty three years, we have helped thousands of families find solutions to care for their elderly parents, family and friends in the conservatorship process.
+Over the last twenty three years, we have helped thousands of families find solutions to care for their elderly parents, special needs family members, and friends in the conservatorship process.

-We approach Conservatorships with a goal oriented initial conference.
+We approach Conservatorships with a goal oriented initial conference where we gather information about the special circumstances of the case in preparation for the trust.
 We work backwards to find solutions regarding the health and care for the disabled or elderly person who will be the subject of the conservatorship.
 Before we file any petition, we discuss possible outcomes and issues which should be known to proposed conservators before we start as follows:

 1. Conservatorships are lifetime proceedings.
 They last until the Conservatee dies or the Court terminates the Conservatorship.
 They require commitment on the part of the Conservator.
 Conservators are allowed to hire care managers, caregivers and other professionals to help meet this commitment.